WordPerfect: Linux

 Once OpenOffice.org appeared in 1999, there was little demand for a proprietary, closed-source project like WordPerfect.
 On top of this, WordPerfect 9.0, which was released as part of the WordPerfect Office 2000 for Linux package, was not a native Linux application like WP 6–8, but derived from the Windows version using Corel's own version of the Wine compatibility library, and hence had performance problems.

 WordPerfect failed to gain a large user base, and as part of Corel's change of strategic direction following a (non-voting) investment by Microsoft, WordPerfect for Linux was discontinued and their Linux distribution was sold to Xandros.
 In April 2004, Corel re-released WordPerfect 8.1 (the last Linux-native version) with some updates, as a "proof of concept" and to test the Linux market.
-As of 2011, WordPerfect for Linux is not available for purchase; however, it can still be found used, in online marketplaces.
+As of 2011, WordPerfect for Linux is not available for purchase.

-As of 2022, WordPerfect for Linux (also known as xwp) can still be run on modern distros.
+As of 2023, WordPerfect for Linux (also known as xwp) can still be run on modern distros.

 Linux applications may use the libwpd library to convert WordPerfect documents.